EcoFS

 Steve Johnson

-EcoFS Director & Professor
+EcoFS Director & Instructor

-Before creating EcoFS, Steve was Program Director at Cal-Wood Education Center, a private non-profit outside of Boulder, Colorado & the current location for the Colorado EcoFS course.
-At Cal-Wood Steve established environmental education programs to K-12 school groups & collaborated with teachers to design field science programs.
-Other ecosystem education experience includes serving as a Naturalist for the National Park Service, Rocky Mountain Regional Coordinator for the Student Conservation Association, and Field Instructor for Yosemite National Institutes in California.
-Steve holds an Advanced Open water SCUBA certification with over 300 Caribbean dives & lives in Boulder, Colorado.
+Steve earned his M.S. degree from the Environmental Studies Program at the University of Montana at Missoula (UM) and EcoFS is an official academic partner to UM.
+Before creating EcoFS, Steve was Program Director at Cal-Wood Education Center, a private non-profit near Boulder, Colorado and the current location for the Colorado EcoFS course.
+At Cal-Wood Steve established field science education programs to K-12 school groups.
+Other ecosystem education experience includes Naturalist for the National Park Service, Regional Coordinator for the Student Conservation Association, and Instructor for Yosemite National Institutes.
+Steve lives, plays and works in Boulder, Colorado.

-William Klingbeil
+Will Klingbeil

 Teaching Assistant